MACNA came to Dallas-Fort Worth for a three day weekend: September 28-30, 2012.

 The saltwater was provided by SeaChem for all the livestock vendors.

-James of Acan Lighting enjoyed a Margarita shot with me.
+James of Acan Lighting enjoyed a margarita shot with me, in the official Melev's Reef $1 margarita cups.

 Jean-Michel Cousteau was present on Saturday.
 I had breakfast with him that morning, and he wandered around the vendors hall to see what we hobbyists do.
 He did book signings in the afternoon, and was the keynote speaker Saturday night.
-Here he is being mobbed by appreciative banquet goers to meet with him briefly.
+Here he is being mobbed by appreciative banquet goers to meet with him briefly after the banquet concluded.

 This massive banner welcomed hobbyists upon arrival.